Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 ## Usage of type `any` and `unknown`

 Usage of `any` is forbidden unless there is a very good reason for it.
-The `any` type bypass TypeScript type-checking system, thus making the code less safe and more prone to bugs.
+The `any` type bypasses the TypeScript type-checking system, thus making the code less safe and more prone to bugs.
 Any usage of `any` type must be followed with a comment explaining why you are using it.

 ```ts
 // Bad